 1. The objective of inspection and supervision is to determine whether the RWP is functioning correctly (within performance tolerances) and, if not, to understand the deviations and initiate a response.

 2. Remote monitoring and diagnostic systems can significantly increase the effectiveness of inspection and supervision activities.

-3. The general provisions for inspection and supervision provided in the Manual on the WMO Integrated Global Observing System, section 3.4.8, apply to all surface-based systems, including RWP systems.
+Check how already covered by the CIMO Guide

+3.

-2.6.8.2 Members who exchange RWP observational data shall record and report inspection results in accordance with the WIGOS metadata standard.
+2.6.8.2 Members who exchange RWP observational data shall record and report inspection results.

-2.6.9 Calibration procedures
+2.6.9

-2.6.9.1 Members shall define and establish roles and responsibilities for the calibration of their RWPs, taking into consideration the manufacturer’s guidelines.

-Note: The objective of calibration is to constrain RWPs to operate within performance tolerances given by the supplier and to meet defined user requirements.
+2.6.9.1

 2.6.9.2 Members who exchange RWP observational data shall record and report details of calibrations in accordance with the WIGOS metadata standard.